 The rest of the paper is constructed as follows.
 Section II summarizes the theoretical foundation of the estimation of an implied probability distribution from option prices.
 I also describe the trading framework of the Nikkei 225 stock price index options, and examine the time-series properties of summary statistics for implied probability distribution that are used in empirical analysis in the following sections.
 Then Section III examines whether implied probability distribution contains useful information for forecasting the subsequently realized distribution of stock price changes, compared with the historical distribution of stock price changes (for the preceding 30 business days).
-Section IV explores whether the shape of the implied probability distribution provides useful information for forecasting future stock price changes by estimating vector autoregression (VAR) models to check Granger causality among stock price fluctuations and summary statistics of implied probability distribution.
+Section IV explores whether the shape of the implied probability distribution provides useful information for forecasting future stock price changes by estimating VAR (vector autoregression) models to check Granger causality among stock price fluctuations and summary statistics of implied probability distribution.
 Finally, Section V summarizes the main empirical results of this paper and discusses topics for future research.
-The appendix discusses the heteroskedasticity and auto correlation robust standard errors in a seemingly unrelated regression (SUR) model.